ElitLabs-IntroToJava/github-starter-course/README.md

 You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
 The more you interact with GitHub the more tailored your Explore view will be.

-## 📝 Optional next steps
+## 📝 Next steps

 * Open a pull request and let your teacher know that you’ve finished this course.
-* Create a new markdown file in this repository.
+* Create a new text file in this repository.
 Let them know what you learned and what you are still confused about!
-Experiment with different styles!
-* Create your profile README.
-Let the world know a little bit more about you!
-What are you interested in learning?
-What are you working on?
-What's your favorite hobby?
-Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
-* [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)